 Iron-Deficiency Anemia in Children

-What is iron-deficiency anemia?Anemia is a common health problem in children.
+What is iron-deficiency anemia in children?Anemia is a common health problem in children.
 The most common cause of anemia is not getting enough iron.
 A child who is anemic does not have enough red blood cells or enough hemoglobin.
 Hemoglobin is a protein that lets red blood cells carry oxygen to other cells in the body.
 Iron is needed to form hemoglobin.

 Iron-deficiency anemia can be caused by: